 Etsy automatically collects and remits applicable taxes at checkout in the following situations:

-- All orders less than or equal to AUD$1000 shipped shipped overseas into Australia.
-GST is applied to the total including shipping costs.
+- All orders less than or equal to AUD$1000 delivered overseas into Australia.
+GST is applied to the total including postage costs.

 - Digital downloads purchased by a shopper in a VAT/GST required location.
 Additional import duty and taxes never apply to digital downloads.

-- All orders shipped to certain US states.
+- All orders dispatched to certain US states.

 When sellers must collect and remit taxes

 For situations not noted above, sellers are responsible for collecting and remitting tax on their sales, where applicable.
 If you're required to charge VAT, GST, or other applicable taxes on the items you sell, it is your responsibility to consider these applicable taxes when pricing your items on Etsy.